 Our Community Interaction Policy guides our strategic corporate social responsibility (CSR) approach.
 Through targeted investments and partnerships, we focus on initiatives addressing local needs and promoting sustainable development for a lasting, positive impact.

-Isidro A. Consunji

-Water supply

-facilities installed

-in Semirara

-Island schools
+Infrastructure

+- SMPC partnered with the Department of Energy (DOE) to provide rainwater collection systems in 16 schools in Caluya, Antique.
+A total of 80 units of 1,000-liter bulktainers were installed in daycare centers, elementary and secondary schools, providing reliable water supply to 5,966 students and teachers in the islands of Semirara, Sibay, Caluya, Liwagao and Sibolo. - On May 30, 2023, DMCI Masbate Power Corporation (DMPC) handed over the newly installed Handwashing Facility Project with 21 faucets that will cater to 420 students of Bagong Baryo Elementary School in Mobo, Masbate.
+The turnover ceremony was attended by the school staff, community leaders and DMPC employees.
-of solar streetlights, renovation of chapels and barangay halls and maintenance support for essential infrastructure such as water systems and streetlights.

-The company also contributed raw materials for community development projects.

-• To improve the safety and security of the constituency of Barangay Berong, Quezon, Palawan, BNC installed 30 units of streetlights in 2023.
+- ZDMC's Infrastructure and Support Services Program enhanced community infrastructure and services in various barangays of Zambales.
+Initiatives included the provision of materials for land and slope protection to farmers, construction of solar streetlights, renovation of chapels and barangay halls, and maintenance support for essential infrastructure such as water systems and streetlights.
+The company also contributed raw materials for community development projects. - To improve the safety and security of the constituency of Barangay Berong, Quezon, Palawan, BNC installed 30 units of streetlights in 2023.
 The company also provided construction materials for educational and childcare facilities.
 This involved funding the construction of a KALAHI school building unit at Marnek Elementary School.
 Additionally, materials were allocated to improve community daycare centers, supporting over 200 toddlers and teachers.

-Masbate students, teachers and volunteers join DMPC sponsored National Learning Camp

-Streetlight units donated to Brgy.
-Berong